openhab/openhab-docs/configuration/rules-dsl.md

 A Color Item stores an **HSBType**.
 The HSB stands for Hue, Saturation, and Brightness.
-Often one has the desired color as an RGB values (Red, Green, Blue).
+Often one has the desired color as an RGB value (Red, Green, Blue).
 The following code can be used to send an RGB value to a Color Item.

 ```java